-To understand how each model could perform without failures, we run additional experiments on \textit{DiscoBench Single} until each model has three successful attempts.
-However, due to low success rates, this was unaffordable for \textit{DiscoBench All} and a small number of tasks in \textit{DiscoBench Single} as specified in Appendix \ref{app:discobench_results}.
-This failure is expected; in \citet{nathani2025mlgymnewframeworkbenchmark}, many frontier closed source models failed over their four attempts in MLGymBench tasks.
-As such, we omit these tasks from the \textit{Until Success} analysis.
+To understand how models could perform without failure, we run extra experiments on \textit{DiscoBench (Single Edit)} until each model has three successful attempts; we include results in Appendix \ref{app:until_success}.
+Due to low success rates, this was unaffordable for \textit{DiscoBench (All Edit)} and a small number of tasks in \textit{DiscoBench (Single Edit)}.
+This failure is expected; in \citet{nathani2025mlgymnewframeworkbenchmark}, many frontier closed source models failed over their four attempts in MLGym-Bench tasks.
+These tasks are omitted from the \textit{Until Success} analysis.